cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/index.rst

 #.
 Testing Connectivity: https://connect.iu.edu/common/help/en/support/meeting_test.htm

+You can join the meeting by clicking on `this link <https://connect.iu.edu/bdossp_sp15/>`_.

 .. note::

    All times are in US Eastern Standard Time.

+Additionally, there may be some technical issues when attempting to join a meeting, please see the following for guidance.

+.. include:: ../adobe-connect-tips.rst

 Office Hours
 ----------------------------------------------------------------------

+Office hours will begin the week of March 23, 2015.

 .. include:: ../office-hours.rst